Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 Interestingly the same emu is known in South America, but is instead referred to as a “llama in the sky”.
 “The Inca revered the llama, which can be seen as a very similar shape to the emu in the sky”.
 “In Bolivia, this … [shape] as a rhea (a bird very much like an emu or ostrich)!”

-If the emu is facing up, it is mating time and the emu’s will be pairing up, it it is more horizontal (this is the orientation of the engraving) the emu’s are sitting on the eggs, and it is a good time to harvest them.
-If the emu is facing down, it is too late 😉
+The important thing about our emu engraving was its orientation.
+It is now thought that the Guringai used the position of the “emu in the sky” to measure the emu’s breeding cycle (a food calendar).
+Emu eggs were an important food source for aboriginals.
+If the emu is facing up, it is mating time and the emus will be pairing up.
+If it is more horizontal orientation the emus are sitting on the eggs, and it is a good time to harvest them.
+If the emu is facing down, it is too late for collection.

 April – May = Mating phase